m4rcelpl/UpdateMyApp/README.md

 **Error handling**

-By defoult all error are ignored.
-If you want catch some, set this at the beginning.
+By default all error are ignored.
+If you want to catch some, set this at the beginning.
 ```CSharp
 Update.IsEnableError = true;
 ```